Minnesota Twins want to hear from season ticketholders about their game plans for 2021

-In a letter to ticket holders, the team said it expects a limited number of fans at Target Field for the home opener April 8 against the Seattle Mariners.
-But the Twins are waiting for Gov. Tim Walz to tell them what that number will be; the ballpark can accommodate 39,000 fans, but it won't be anywhere near capacity next month.
+In a letter to ticket holders, the team said it is preparing for a limited number of fans at Target Field for the home opener April 8 against the Seattle Mariners.
+But the Twins are waiting for Gov. Tim Walz to tell them what that number will be, owing to COVID-19 concerns; the ballpark can accommodate just over 39,000 fans, but it won't be anywhere near capacity next month.

-So the Twins provided season-ticket holders with two options: opt-in for the full season, or receive credits on their accounts and buy tickets monthly at an exclusive pre-sale.
+So the Twins are providing season-ticket holders with two options: opt-in for the full season, or receive credits on their accounts and buy tickets monthly at an exclusive presale.
 The team asked season-ticket holders to respond by March 8.

 Last year, the no-fans-allowed baseball season didn't start until July.
 So Twins fans were given the option of taking an account credit for their 2020 tickets or receiving a refund.
 Team spokesman Matt Hodson said that more than 92% of season-ticket holders, or roughly 12,000, chose the credit.
 Those fans got a 15% bonus in their accounts, he said.

-The team noted that the "revised seat location" might be in a different section and price category from the ticketholder's regular package.
+The team noted that the revised seat location might be in a different section and price category from the ticket holder's regular package.
 If the new seats are cheaper, fans will receive a credit that can be used during the 2021 or 2022 seasons.
+Ticket prices for 2021 will remain the same as they were for 2020.

 Fans who choose this option will receive tickets at the beginning of each month and should expect their seat locations to change as capacity at the ballpark increases throughout the season.
 Ticket holders who choose this option will be in for the rest of the season and don't need to take additional action.